Reduction systems and degree bounds for integration: Discussion

-Moreover, one can also use Algorithm~\ref{alg:RefinedCompletion} at the core of a semi-decision procedure that mixes the computation of a complete reduction system with computing a solution of \eqref{eq:MainEquation}.
-After a limited number of iterations of the main loop or after a limited number of new reduction rules have been found in Algorithm~\ref{alg:RefinedCompletion}, the procedure would try to solve \eqref{eq:MainEquation} via reduction or via degree bounds based on the intermediate reduction system obtained so far.
-Unless a solution is found, we resume Algorithm~\ref{alg:RefinedCompletion} and keep trying.
-Using a Noetherian order and a fair selection that ensures that every critical pair is treated eventually and by enforcing termination of the inner loop in Algorithm~\ref{alg:RefinedCompletion}, we indeed obtain a semi-decision procedure for solving \eqref{eq:MainEquation} even in cases when Algorithm~\ref{alg:RefinedCompletion} does not terminate.
-Since we do not have a criterion to decide at a given point if a given monomial will become reducible during one of the infinitely many remaining iterations, the above obviously is not a decision procedure in cases when Algorithm~\ref{alg:RefinedCompletion} does not terminate.
+Moreover, one can also use Procedure~\ref{proc:RefinedCompletion} at the core of a semi-decision procedure that mixes the computation of a complete reduction system with computing a solution of \eqref{eq:MainEquation}.
+After a limited number of iterations of the main loop, or after a limited number of new reduction rules have been found in Procedure~\ref{proc:RefinedCompletion}, the procedure would try to solve \eqref{eq:MainEquation} via reduction or via degree bounds based on the intermediate reduction system obtained so far.
+Unless a solution is found, we resume Procedure~\ref{proc:RefinedCompletion} and keep trying.
+Using a Noetherian order and a fair selection that ensures that every critical pair is treated eventually and by enforcing termination of the inner loop in Procedure~\ref{proc:RefinedCompletion}, we indeed obtain a semi-decision procedure for solving \eqref{eq:MainEquation} even in cases when Procedure~\ref{proc:RefinedCompletion} does not terminate.
+Since we do not have a criterion to decide at a given point if a given monomial will become reducible during one of the infinitely many remaining iterations, the outlined semi-decision procedure obviously is not a decision procedure in cases when Procedure~\ref{proc:RefinedCompletion} does not terminate.